Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Constraints on model parameters

 \subsection{Theoretical Constraints}

-In this subsection we will constrain the parameters by demanding that this model (i) predicts a late-accelerated expansion of the Universe, (ii) obeys the covariant second law of thermodynamics (CSLT), (iii) satisfies the null energy condition ($\rho_{m}\geq0$), (iv) maintains causality and (v) avoids phantom behaviors.
+In this subsection we will constrain the parameters by demanding that this model (i) predicts a late-accelerated expansion of the Universe, (ii) obeys the covariant second law of thermodynamics (CSLT), (iii) satisfies the weak energy condition ($\rho_{m}\geq0$), (iv) maintains causality and (v) satisfies null-energy condition ($\rho_{m}+p_{m}\geq 0$) thereby avoiding phantom behaviors.

 Firstly, notice that the only acceptable value of $\omega_0$ is within the interval $[0,1)$.
 This is because, for any value of $\omega_0>1$ in (\ref{tau}) the relaxation time becomes negative, which is unacceptable, and for any $\omega_0<0$ we will have a negative value for squared speed of sound ($c_s^2=\omega_{0}$) in the medium.
 Secondly, to satisfy CSLT\footnote{In TIS theory, for satisfying the second law of thermodynamics requires $S^{\mu}_{\;\; ;\mu}=\Pi^2/\left(\zeta T\right)\geq0.$} as given in equation (2.5) in \cite{maartens1996causal}, it is essential to constrain the parameters such that the bulk viscous coefficient is always greater than zero, and from (\ref{zeta}) this implies the condition $\zeta_0>0$.
-Thirdly, for satisfying null-energy condition (given as $\rho_{m}\geq0$) throughout the evolution of the Universe, it is essential to constrain the parameters such that, $\tilde{\mathcal{C}}_1\geq0$ and $\tilde{\mathcal{C}}_2\geq0$.
+Thirdly, for satisfying weak-energy condition (given as $\rho_{m}\geq0$) throughout the evolution of the Universe, it is essential to constrain the parameters such that, $\tilde{\mathcal{C}}_1\geq0$ and $\tilde{\mathcal{C}}_2\geq0$.
 Finally, for maintaining causality, the values of $\epsilon_{0}$ must be restricted within the domain\footnote{By carrying out perturbation analysis of a similar yet different model, a much more restrictive prior for relaxation time parameter was found in \cite{Piattella:2011bs} ($\epsilon_{0} \in [10^{-11},10^{-8}]$).
 However, the said prior is model dependent and hence we will not be using it in our analysis.} $\epsilon_{0}\in (0,1]$.

-To safeguard the model from phantom behaviors, we must develop further constraints on model parameters by analyzing the behavior of effective equation of state ($\omega_{e}$) and the deceleration parameter ($q$).
-By combining (\ref{F1}), (\ref{F2}) and (\ref{Hsol}), we obtain effective equation of state and deceleration parameter as,
+To safeguard the model from phantom behaviors and violations in null energy condition, we must develop further constraints on model parameters by analyzing the behavior of effective equation of state ($\omega_{e}$) and deceleration parameter ($q$).
+By combining (\ref{F1}), (\ref{F2}) and (\ref{Hsol}), we obtain the effective equation of state and the deceleration parameter as,

 From (\ref{Hsol}), it is clear that, due to the presence of $\Lambda$, this model can surely predict an accelerated expansion for the universe.
 However, according to (\ref{q}), for this model to have an initial deceleration era, one must at least have either, $\mathcal{N}_{1}>2$ or $\mathcal{N}_{2}>2$.
 From (\ref{weff}) and (\ref{q}), it is also clear that, the model shows far future phantom behaviors for the universe if $\mathcal{N}_{1}<0$ or $\mathcal{N}_{2}<0$.
 Hence, for the model to be devoid of phantomness, we must constrain the parameters such that, $\mathcal{N}_{1}\geq0$ and $\mathcal{N}_{2}\geq0$.
 Subsequently, using relations (\ref{alpha}), (\ref{beta}), (\ref{gamma}), (\ref{n}) and considering the prior values of $\omega_0$, $\epsilon_0$ and $\zeta_0$ stated in the earlier paragraph, we notice that both $n_1$ and $n_2$ cannot be negative.
 Hence, combining this knowledge with the inequality $\mathcal{N}_{1}\geq0$, we obtain a single refined constraint on $n_1$ and $n_2$ as, $0<n_2\leq n_1$.
 This single constraint will then ensure that the model is free from any phantom behavior.
 Additionally, notice that this refined constraint in which we have both $n_1>0$ and $n_2>0$, also satisfies the requirement for having an early decelerated expansion (i.e, $n_1+n_2>2$).